sit-fyi/sit/README.md

 See LICENSE-APACHE and LICENSE-MIT for details.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Credits

 Shout-out to [Ura Design](https://ura.design/) for designing the previous version of our logo, hope we wore it well!
 They help with [design magic](https://ura.design/request/) for open source projects.